-British officials were concerned Israel would use its nuclear weapons in a potential war against its Arab adversaries, secret documents from 1980 released from the British National Archives revealed, according to a Wednesday AFP report.
+British officials were concerned Israel would use its nuclear weapons in a potential war against its Arab adversaries, secret documents from 1980 released from the British National Archives revealed, AFP reported on Wednesday.

 counterpart at the time, Menachem Begin.

-"unrealistic” and “absurd" his reply had been "Judea and Samaria had been Jewish
+was “unrealistic” and “absurd,” his reply was “Judea and Samaria had been Jewish

-in biblical times and that they should therefore be so
+in biblical times and that they should therefore be so today.”

-relayed the conversation with Begin to then French president Valery Giscard
+relayed the conversation with Begin to then-French president Valery Giscard